leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is it normal to feel worried about corneal transplant surgery?

 ## intent: cornealinfection-postoperative-cornearefractive
-- Do I have to come back for follow up after corneal transplant surgery?
+- What are the complications of corneal transplant surgery?
-- Do I need to come back for check up after corneal transplant surgery?
+- What are the side effects of corneal transplant surgery?
+- What problems can corneal transplant surgery cause?
-- How often do I have to come back after corneal transplant surgery?
+- What should I take note of after corneal transplant surgery?
+- Will the corneal infection come back?
-- When do I need to return for follow up after corneal transplant surgery?
+- What is the risk of infection recurrence after corneal transplant surgery?
+- Will the corneal infection recur?
-- Why must I come for follow up after corneal transplant surgery?
+- Will I get an infection from corneal transplant surgery?
-- How come I must go for follow up after corneal transplant surgery?
+- Will my vision be affected by corneal transplant surgery?
-- Why is follow up important after corneal transplant surgery?
+- Will I go blind from corneal transplant surgery?
-- What does the eye doctor do during follow up for corneal transplant surgery?
+- What is the risk of going blind from corneal transplant surgery?
+- Will corneal transplant surgery spoil my eyes?
-- What does the eye doctor monitor after corneal transplant surgery?
+- Will corneal transplant surgery injure my eyes?
-- What happens in the clinic after corneal transplant surgery?
+- Will corneal transplant surgery harm my eyes?
-- How does the eye doctor check my healing after corneal transplant surgery?
+- Does corneal transplant surgery cause scarring?
-- Will my sutures be removed after corneal transplant surgery?
+- Will my corneal transplant be rejected?
-- How are my sutures removed after corneal transplant surgery?
+- Will my corneal transplant spoil?
-- Will my sutures be left inside after corneal transplant surgery?
+- Will my new cornea die?

 ## intent: cornealinfection-postoperative-cornearefractive_78
 - What should I take note of after corneal transplant surgery?